eCommerce has never been more popular and launching an online store is one of the best ways to expand a business.

 An online store won’t require you to pay rent, electric bills, or other maintenance fees.
 While you will still need to buy some services, like a web hosting plan and a domain name, the total cost will be much lower than running a physical store.

-Picking a website plan such as the Zyro eCommerce plan, will allow you to sell your products online for as little as $9.90/month.
+Picking a website plan that fits your budget allows you to sell your products online for as little as $4.90/month if you go with Zyro.

 Zyro is great for beginners and all their plans come with free hosting and a subdomain, so you can publish your site right after you’re done customizing it.